 I.C.T Equipment

-The manager at [setting name] ensures that all computers have up-to-date virus protection installed.
+The manager at Bollington Pre-School ensures that all computers have up-to-date virus protection installed.

-Tablets are only used by educators at [setting name] for the purposes of observation, assessment, and planning and to take photographs for individual children’s learning journeys.
+Tablets are only used by educators at Bollington Pre-School for the purposes of observation, assessment, and planning and to take photographs for individual children’s learning journeys.

 Tablets remain on the premises and are always stored securely when not in use.